MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ## Set up the traffic selector from PowerShell

-To set up the traffic selector by using the VMM PowerShell, follow these steps:
+Here's the procedure to set up the traffic selector by using the VMM PowerShell.

+To set up the traffic selector, follow these steps:

 1. Create the traffic selector by using the following parameters.